-- Our infant and toddler program is an Early Head Start (EHS) program, currently operated in partnership with CDI Head Start, a highly regarded national non-profit operator of Head Start and Early Head Start programs.
-EHS promotes the healthy development of children during the first three years of life.
-The three EHS classrooms have one teacher for every four children, with a maximum of eight children per classroom.
+- Our infant and toddler program promotes the healthy development of children during the first three years of life.
+The infant/toddler classrooms have one teacher for every four children, with a maximum of eight children per classroom.

-- Our toddler program accommodates eight children from 24 to 36 months in an Early Head Start classroom.
-This program is funded by a partnership with Youth In Need.
-This classroom, also a one to four ratio, promotes the development of toddlers, emphasizing language and social development, as well as the acquisition of essential cognitive and motor skills for continued achievement in preschool and beyond.
+- Our two’s program accommodates children from 24 to 35 months.
+This program, also with a one to four ratio, promotes the development of toddlers, emphasizing language and social development, as well as the acquisition of essential cognitive and motor skills for continued achievement in preschool and beyond.

-- Our preschool program accommodates 66 children in four classrooms, with an average teacher:child ratio of one to eight, and at most, one to ten.
+- Our preschool program for ages three through five maintains a teacher:child ratio of one to ten and a maximum group size of 20 in mixed age groups.
 This program engages children in joyful learning through play with the objective of developing creative problem-solving, strong social skills and curiosity.
 Ultimately, the goal for preschoolers is to graduate with all the skills needed for success in kindergarten and beyond.

 Family Support and Involvement

 At SouthSide, families – however they are defined for our children – are our partners in their education, social development and healthy growth.